hpe-dev-incubator/hpe-dev-portal/content/blog/monitor-application-performance-across-hybrid-cloud-environment-using-apache-skywalking-and-service-mesh.md

 --set 'meshConfig.defaultConfig.proxyStatsMatcher.inclusionRegexps[0]=.*'
 ```

-Run above commands on both AWS EKS cluster and private Kubernetes cluster.
+Run the above commands on both the AWS EKS cluster and the private Kubernetes cluster.
 It installs the *istio* to the namespace *istio-system* of the clusters.
-It enables explicitly the Envoy Access Log Service (ALS), with both  *envoyAccessLogService.address* and  *envoyMetricsService.address* settings pointing to the Apache SkyWalking OAP server ELB host name and its port *11800*.
+It explicitly enables the Envoy Access Log Service (ALS), with both  *envoyAccessLogService.address* and  *envoyMetricsService.address* settings pointing to the Apache SkyWalking OAP server ELB host name and its port *11800*.

 You can check the detailed *istio* installation by typing the following *kubectl* command: